-Thus, we have a hefty aerobic training effect when resting after our muscle workout, which can even surpass that of conventional aerobic exercise.
+Thus, we have a substantial aerobic training effect when resting after our muscle workout, which can even surpass that of conventional aerobic exercise.

 Building Muscle Strengthens the Cardio-Vascular System

-The main purpose of our cardiovascular system including our heart is to provide all organs with nutrition, energy, and oxygen.
+The primary purpose of our cardiovascular system including our heart is to provide all organs with nutrition, energy, and oxygen.